InteVleminckx/OndeviceMAT/Reproduction-Package-OMAT.md

 6) Once the test is complete, the logs will be saved in the TestLogs folder located in the Documents directory of the device (Files application).
 7) Note: To start a new test, first close the O-MAT application and disable the accessibility service (can be found under settings > accessibility).
 Then repeat the process from step 1 in this section.

-# Running the Test Cases for emulator and the Server-client model
+## Running the Test Cases for emulator and the Server-client model

 1) To execute these test cases, you will need an additional repository: https://anonymous.4open.science/r/OffDeviceTesting-4606/
 2) The repository contains a README file with detailed instructions on how to run and add test cases.

+## Results

+Results of the simulations can be found in the supplementary-material zip folder.